KHortonMC/L10-ListAdventures/README.md

+# L10-ListAdventures

 ![ScreenCap.png](src/main/resources/images/ScreenCap.png)

-Welcome to List Adventures!
+## Welcome to List Adventures!
 A Space Shuttle Mini-Game

-We've got the bare bones of a Space Shuttle supply collection game!
-Unfortunately, it's not very complete.
-To turn this dull game into an action packed adventure, we're going to need to follow a few steps.
+Open shuttleResupply-view.fxml in SceneBuilder to see the basics of our game!
+It's not very complete yet, but it has 'almost' all the building blocks we need.

+## Primary Goals (ArrayLists!)

-PART I: (Steps 1-6) - models/GameLoop.java
+PART I: (Steps 1-7) - GameLoop.java

-The first issue we're running into, is that there's only one object getting spawned at a time!
-We're going to need to refactor that single GameObject debris into an ArrayList<GameObject> debrisList so we'll be able to have more than one of them at once!

-Refactor all instances of this.debris into an ArrayList so there can be more than one debris on screen at a time!
-Follow the TODO: Steps as listed in ShuttleResupplyController.

-Hint: You might want to refactor in stages so your ArrayList can live alongside this.debris until they're both working...then you can remove this.debris.

-PART II: (Steps 7-8) - controllers/ShuttleResupplyController.java

-Update the UI.
-Now that we've got a decent simulation going, it's time to give the user some feedback on how they're doing.
-The first part, is to update the UI elements with data from the SpaceShuttle class.

-Follow TODOs in ShuttleResupplyController for the pieces of information that need to be connected.
-(They've already been imported from the FXML for you!)

-Hint: gameLoop has a getter for the space shuttle!
+Games thrive on lots of moving parts!
+The best way for us to keep track of all those moving parts, is with a data structure.

+For this game, we'll be using Java's `List` Interface for _iterating_ through a collection of GameObjects.
+While there are many implementations of the `List` Interface, in this case, we'll use the `ArrayList` which is a more powerful version of the classic [] array. (dyanimc resizing!)

-PART II: (Steps 9-12) - models/SpaceShuttle.java
+PART II: (Steps 8-11) - SpaceShuttle.java

 Now that we have some cargo floating through space for pickup, we need to transfer any retrieved cargo into the Space Shuttle's inventory.
-For this part, follow the steps in SpaceShuttle, adding three new ArrayLists, one for medical supplies, one for food, and one for parts.
+For this part, follow the steps in `SpaceShuttle`, adding three new `ArrayLists`, one for medical supplies, one for food, and one for parts.

-Hint: We don't need to keep the debris instance, just the Resource inside the debris instance!

-Follow the TODO comments to complete our space shuttle's cargo management system.

-Once the ArrayLists have been filled with cargo, you'll need to iterate through the lists, adding the cargo contents to a results string to display at the end of the collection game.
+Once the ArrayLists have been filled with cargo, you'll need to iterate through the lists, adding the cargo contents to a cargo manifest string.

-Hint: Resource has a getContents method!
+## Stretch Goals (Expand the Fun!)

+A) Add a new resource type to the game -- create a new image, string, and enumeration value.

+B) Add a SpaceStation class that extends GameObject -- the space shuttle should reach the space station at the end of the distance.
+- Extra stretch goal: make the space station start small, and slowly grow while moving towards the space shuttle.

+C) Add a 'boost' resource that temporarily increases the maneuvering speed of the Space Shuttle.

+D) Change the spawn logic so that Asteroids are more likely to spawn that resources.

+E) Add a missile class that can be spawned by the space shuttle to destroy asteroids!

+F) Write a _Calaveras Literarias_ to display if the space shuttle is destroyed before reaching the end.
+- Calaveras Literarias are short, witty rhyming poems written around **Dia de los Muertos**.
+They typically are a humorous and playful epitaph of someone's demise.
+Use an AABB rhyme scheme.